-(CNN) — Malaysia's cultural diversity is matched only by its phenomenal natural landscapes.
+(CNN) — The cultural diversity of Malaysia is matched only by its phenomenal natural landscapes.

 All that variety means vacation options are seemingly endless, whether you want to enjoy an award-winning pint with your pasembur in Penang, retrace Jim Thompson's last steps in the Cameron Highlands or swim with hammerheads off Sipadan Island.

 But there a few constants in the chaos to keep in mind as you plan for that perfect trip.

 1. Everyone can fly

 Low-cost air travel is provided by AirAsia.

 AirAsia led the way for low-cost travels in the Southeast Asia, and Malaysia's where it all started.
 Between the "Apprentice Asia" bossman Tony Fernandes' airline and Penang-based Firefly, some 18 domestic destinations across peninsular and East Malaysia are interconnected with scheduled flights.

 Breakfast in the UNESCO-listed world heritage city of Georgetown, lunch in Kuala Lumpur and asleep in the Borneo rainforest by nightfall?
 Travelers can now live the jet-set lifestyle, no frills edition.